guettli/desktop-tips-and-tricks/README.md

 On Linux the tool Kazam works fine.
 But you should use webm output, since the mp4 output does not work in Firefox.

+# DVD transcoding

+[Handbrake](https://handbrake.fr/), an easy to use native GUI to transcode DVDs.

+Sometimes you need [makemkv](https://www.makemkv.com/) to transcode.

 # More